 - Add 2 tablespoons of shredded or desiccated coconut to the jaggery mixture for extra taste.

-- 1 tablespoon of sesame seeds also can be added to the jaggery mixture.
+- You can also add 1 tablespoon of sesame seeds to the jaggery mixture.

 Tips

-- Make sure to roast makhana's before adding to jaggery.
-Makhana's should be crispy.
+- Make sure to roast makhanas before adding them to jaggery.
+Makhanas should be crispy.

-- Do everything in low flame to get the perfect texture and taste.
+- Cook everything in low flame to get the perfect texture and taste.

-- If you are making gur makhana's in bulk, do it in batches.
+- If you're making gur makhana in bulk, prepare it in batches to ensure even coating and proper caramelization.

 Nutrition